shakhaout/cifar10_classification/README.md

 In this AutoEncoder Pretrained CNN model, after the encoder part same CNN architecture is used as the normal CNN classification.
 But as inputs autoencoder pretrained layers were used.
-Here I took pretrained weights upto 11 layers and  kept layer.trainable = False for the first 11 layers.
+Here I took pretrained weights upto 11 layers and during training the autoencoder cnn classification model freezed the first 11 layers of the encoder part.
 ```
 encode = encoder(self.input_image)
 clf = Model(self.input_image,classifier(encode))